 My work is consulting in the truest sense--> I have helped to ensure success at a diverse collection of goals and needs!
 My actual work varied with my client's needs, but has certainly included design and implementation of custom applications, optimization/speed-up of programs, design and delivery of excellent technical training and education, systems integrations, as well as timely, cogent, and relevant strategic advice and direct support for technical marketing and sales efforts.

-My practice spans much of the breadth of a new discipline.
-Computational biology is a very rapidly developing field, evolving from its origins in bioinformatics, computer science, mathematics, molecular biology and other traditional and non-traditional disciplines.
+My practice spans much of the breadth of the rapidly developing discipline of Computational biology which has been evolving from its origins in bioinformatics, computer science, mathematics, molecular biology and other traditional and non-traditional disciplines.

 Some notable community activities